How to Shear a Sheep with Best Tips for Beginners

 Have a Shearing Shed Ready

-The shearing shed should be kept ready for the shearing process.
-If you use electric clippers instead of hand shears, have the extension cord connected to the power source and functional.
-The room should be clean, and you should have the boxes or bags meant for collecting the wool ready.
+• If you use electric clippers instead of hand shears, have the extension cord connected to the power source and functional.

 Ensure that the clippers or shears are in good working condition before using them on the animals.
 Use quality sheep shears designed to remove wool.